sucharita1/ESG_investing_analysis/README.md

 - How can we help you in ESG investing?

 ## Technologies used
-* AWS RDS Postgres 12 for database on Cloud
+* AWS RDS Postgres 12 for database on Cloud.
 * Jupyter Notebook and python libraries like pandas, numpy, seaborn, matplotlib etc. for data cleaning and analysis
 * yesg and yfinance APIs for data extraction from yahoo finance
 * fbprophet, Sklearn for machine learning